dgornowicz/kickstarter-analysis/README.md

 Using Pivot tables and countifs arrays to visualize and gain insights into kickstarter fundraising outcomes based on relevant paramenters (Launch Date and Fundraising Goal).

 ### Purpose
-Louise was fundraising for her theatrical play, Fever.
+Louise was fundraising for her theatrical play, *Fever*.
 After almost reaching her goal in a short time, she wanted to know how different campaigns performed in relation to their launch dates and their funding goals.

 ## Analysis and Challenges